nghttp2/nghttp2/doc/nghttpx.1.rst

 .. option:: --frontend-quic-congestion-controller=<CC>

-    Specify a congestion controller algorithm for a frontend QUIC  connection.   <CC>  should be  either  "cubic"  or "bbr".
+    Specify a congestion controller algorithm for a frontend QUIC connection.  <CC> should  be one of "cubic", "bbr", and "bbr2".

     Default: ``cubic``